LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-am-happy.md

 before giving you access

-to my most precious
+to my dearest

-and metaphysical belongings.
+spectral belongings.